neovim/deps/src/treesitter/docs/section-3-creating-parsers.md

 # Creating parsers

 Developing Tree-sitter grammars can have a difficult learning curve, but once you get the hang of it, it can be fun and even zen-like.
-This document will help get you to get started and to develop a useful mental model.
+This document will help you to get started and to develop a useful mental model.

 ## Getting Started